Planning technician: job description

 You are most likely to find planning technician roles within local authorities.

 The planning technician role is an entry-level job in planning.
-Employers usually ask for candidates to have GCSEs or standard grades, although, depending on the employer, they may require candidates to have A levels or highers.
+Employers usually ask for candidates to have GCSE or Scottish standard/national 5 qualification, although, depending on the employer, they may require candidates to have A levels or highers.
 A degree is not a requirement to become a planning technician and if you have a degree you may be able to become a planner instead.

 There are apprenticeships in town planning technical support, which are accredited by the Royal Town Planning Institute (RTPI) and involve working towards planning technician relevant qualifications while being supported by an employer.